-The FHEQ states that holders of a Master's degree will have demonstrated:
+The FHEQ states that holders of a master's degree will have demonstrated:

-- A systematic understanding of knowledge, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice. - A continued comprehensive knowledge and understanding of techniques and new skills applicable to their own research or advanced scholarship. - Originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline.
+- a systematic understanding of knowledge, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice. - a comprehensive understanding of techniques applicable to their own research or advanced scholarship. - originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline. - conceptual understanding that enables the student: to evaluate critically current research and advanced scholarship in the discipline to evaluate methodologies and develop critiques of them and, where appropriate, to propose new hypotheses.

-Typically, holders of a Master's degree will be able to:
+Typically, holders of a master's degree will be able to:

-Manage complex issues both systematically and creatively, make sound judgements in

-- the absence of complete data, and communicate their conclusions clearly to specialist and non-specialist audiences. - Demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional and postgraduate academic level.
+- deal with complex issues both systematically and creatively, make sound judgements in the absence of complete data, and communicate their conclusions clearly to specialist and nonspecialist audiences. - demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional or equivalent level. - continue to advance their knowledge and understanding, and to develop new skills to a high level.